Bushnell Launch Pro

 One thing worth noting is that the display on the Launch Pro has 3 screens that rotate through.
 One is for registering your ball and hitting.
 The next has metrics included in the basic package like carry distance, ball speed, total spin rate, and a few others.

-But the third screen includes metrics only included in the Gold Package such as Angle of Attack, Club Path and others.
+But the third screen includes all of your club statistics like Angle of Attack, Club Path and others.

 After each shot it rotates back and forth between these two screens.
-If you only have the Basic package?
-It will just show you “—” for all the metrics “Gold” metrics.
+If you only have the “Ball Data” package it will just show you “—“.

 Using the Foresight Sports FSX Pro App

-One of the things I’ve loved about the FlightScope Mevo+ is the fact it blends the consumer and professional experience so well.
+One of the things I’ve loved about both the FlightScope Mevo+ and SkyTrak+ is the way they blend the consumer and professional experience so well.

 The FSX Pro app definitely leans towards the professional side of things.